 Recently completed

-Redesigning and decommissioning legacy information, such as ‘Self-build’ and licensing.
+Redesigned and decommissioned legacy information, such as revenues, benefits and licensing.

 inset-text